ChHarding/Google-Books-API-Textbook-Search_amandahallman/README.md

 recommended books or textbooks to the user related to biology.
 The user then changes the filter to show only textbooks and changes the date range from 2014 to present.
 With "biology" still in the search bar, the user will hit 'enter' again and be shown a new list of related textbooks from 2014 - present.
 After finding a book that matches what they are looking for, they will select the link next to the textbook, which will take them to where they can purchase, rent, or check out the textbook (i.e., Amazon, local library, etc.).

-- Task 4: Upload syllabus to system

-  - User configurable fields:
-    - date range: default 1990 to current, only uses years
-    - subject: default to all
-    - type: default to both (textbooks or books)
-    - author: default to all

-The user opens the application in the browser and begins on the homepage.
-The homepage, by default, recommends popular, possibly irrelevant, books or textbooks in the center of the page in a grid-like fashion (ideally showing a picture).
-The user will select the file upload icon under the search bar and upload a syllabus to the application (ideally as a PDF or Word Document).
-The application will find keywords, phrases, or textbook information within the syllabus, which connects to the API and produces a list of recommended books or textbooks to the user related to the course subject or indicated in the syllabus.

 ### Technical "flow"